This article covers:

 From the Domain Members page you can add and delete user accounts and move users between permission groups.

-Please note: Domain Control allows you to centrally manage the process of removing an employee from Expensify (this action is not reversible).
-Any Approved and Reimbursed reports that they have submitted under that email address will be maintained, but they will no longer be able to access their account in Expensify.
+Please note: Domain Control allows you to centrally manage the process of removing an employee from Expensify.
+Any Approved and Reimbursed reports that they have submitted under that email address will be maintained, but they will no longer be able to access their account in Expensify until it is Reopened.
 Any unsubmitted reports, expenses and receipts, and Processing (not yet approved) reports, expenses and receipts will be deleted.

 Managing Domain Admins

 The Domain Admins page allows you to designate domain administrators, they do not need to belong to your domain to be added as an admin.
 Domain administrators have the ability to edit Domain Control settings, and create new users via Domain Control or by inviting them to policies (inviting a user to a policy creates the user account simultaneously, so no need to add them in Domain Control first!).